CivicTechTO/toronto-community-directory/_communities/roncesvalles-macdonell-residents-association.md

 ---
 name: Roncesvalles-Macdonell Residents' Association
-description: "The Roncesvalles-Macdonell Residents' Association (RMRA) is made up of local residents committed to making our neighbourhood a better community in which to live, work, and play.
-Established in 1973 and active ever since, the RMRA is non-political, non-partisan, and exists to promote the welfare of the community."
+description: The Roncesvalles-Macdonell Residents' Association (RMRA) is made up of local residents committed to making our neighbourhood a better community in which to live, work, and play.
+Established in 1973 and active ever since, the RMRA is non-political, non-partisan, and exists to promote the welfare of the community.
 source: bulk import
 tags:
   - type/neighbourhood-association
   - for/municipal-issues
   - for/advocacy
+  - neighbourhood/roncesvalles
+  - borough/old-toronto
 link: https://www.facebook.com/RoncesvallesMacdonell
 social:
   facebook: https://www.facebook.com/RoncesvallesMacdonell/